 Helsinki is a beautiful city to visit year-round, but if you’ll want to plan your 2023 trip to Helsinki towards the end of the summer so you can experience the Helsinki Biennial.
-The Helsinki Biennial takes place from June to September 2023, and this international art event brings together contemporary artists from all over the world for one of the most unique arts festivals in the world.
+The Helsinki Biennial takes place from June to September 2023, and this international art event brings together contemporary artists from all over the world for one of the most unique arts festivals.

-If you’re visiting in the winter, keep in mind that Helsinki is the coldest capital in the Nordic region, so you’ll want to bundle up!
-I visited Helsinki in December 2022 and thought the city looked very dapper with a fresh coat of snow.
+If you’re visiting in the winter, remember that Helsinki is the coldest capital in the Nordic region, so you’ll want to bundle up!
+I visited Helsinki in December 2022 and thought the city looked dapper with a fresh coat of snow.

 Even though the days are shorter, you’ll still have access to just about everything you would during the summer months, so don’t let the colder temperatures scare you away from one of the most enchanting cities in Scandinavia.
 Stay warm and cozy with a cup of coffee and a sauna visit.

 See Related: Most Beautiful Cities in Europe

 Another northern pick from our team!
 If you haven’t been to Iceland before, it’s about time you finally made it in 2023.
 Surely, you’ve been thinking about it – almost every traveler has, because it’s one of the best places to visit.

 Iceland is an easy journey.
 There is a lot to do there, but it’s not overwhelming.
 Iceland is as beautiful and welcoming and as intriguing as you’ve heard.
 It’s not as cold as you think, though the weather can be unpredictable and very easy to navigate.
 There are accommodations for all types of travelers, and the food is excellent — you’ll love it.